mk-fg/pulseaudio-mixer-cli/README.md

   Should allow to drop a lot of "try-except" cruft around all dbus ops and the whole "restart" thing will only apply to dbus sub-pid, leaving UI unharmed.

+- Add in-app storage and/or configuration of volume levels based on stream parameters.

+  Use-case is basically forcing PA to drop volume to low for e.g. new streams, instead of blasting your ears off every time "mpv" starts on a loud stream (e.g. net radio) after volume for it has been upped in PA for a quiet "talk" video.

+  Also, I still can't seem to fully get the logic (didn't look into code/modules though) of PA setting the initial volumes, sometimes it seem rather arbitrary.

+- Make number row keys ("1" to "0") set fixed levels (out of max) - e.g. "1" for
+  0%, "0" for 100%, to avoid wasting time on fiddling with left-right keys when you know exactly what you want.